Are you just getting started with a kitchen remodel? This can be a daunting task and can be kind of overwhelming if you’ve never done it before.

 phase 2 – order your products

-You will also want to order these items so they are ready for the start of construction including: faucet, disposal, microwave and lighting if you are replacing or adding any.
+You will also want to make additional product selections including faucets, disposal, microwave and lighting if you are replacing or adding any.
+These should be ordered and ready for the start of construction.

 phase 3 – construction